Sticktron/g0blin/README.md

 ## issues that are being worked on

-- support for all compatible device/OS comboinations
 - Touch ID does not work in App Store apps while in jailbroken mode
+- support for all compatible device/OS combinations
-- Cydia icon is hidden
+- Cydia icon is hidden (show hidden apps plist fail)
-- Respring button is panicky
+- Respring button is panicky (you don't have to click it)
 - internal mechanics
+- refactoring

 ## developer notes